nheyr08/Embedded-Toy-Kart/README.md

 * speed meter
 https://github.com/StefanHol/AnalogGaugeWidgetPyQt

-*  audio
+*  Audio
 https://youtu.be/tF1U93I3-90

 ---

-Potential future work is to extend the project to a multiagent real-life self driving vehicle.
+Potential future work is to extend the project to a multiagent real-life self-driving vehicle.